 - employment dates

 - significant achievements

-To make sure that you are judged on merit only, we operate ‘name-blind’ recruitment.
-This helps exclude irrelevant factors such as background, race or gender.
+We use ‘name-blind’ recruitment to ensure that you’re judged on the merit of your personal statement and CV only.
+This helps exclude unrelated factors such as background, race or gender.

-You should check that none of the following are included on your CV or personal statement:
+Please exclude the following on your CV and personal statement: